-Site option D performs worst in terms of Natural Heritage Designations, hydrology and geology, recreation and woodland and forestry, due to being located within the woodland area to the south of the River Beauly.
+Site option D performs worst in terms of Natural Heritage Designations, hydrology and due to being located within the woodland area option to be progressed to Detailed Site Selection stage would be site option B.

 Site option A performs worst in terms of visual impact due to the visual intrusion to the graveyard.
 Site option D and B perform best in terms of landscape and visual.
 Site option E conflicts with an existing planning application and would therefore not be considered to be an appropriate site option to take forward.